 You can’t just send an “I see that you haven’t opened my emails for a while now, here’s a 150% discount” email and expect results.
 You start with data.

 The first steps are to identify which subscribers should be candidates for re-engagement and which ones should not.

 Ideally, every email address on your subscription list will be an active, valid address.
 But, we don’t live in an ideal world.
 So, before you begin investing time and resources (and risking your reputation) by launching a re-engagement campaign, do a little house cleaning.

 Segment email addresses with no engagement signals for a specified period and use a service to run a batch validation test on these addresses.
-Ayal explains how to run the test and what to do with the results here.
-As he points out, this test can help you clear out addresses that were valid when you received them but aren’t anymore.
+As Ayal points out in his article explaining how and why to run validation tests, revalidating your list can help you clear out addresses that were valid when you received them but aren’t anymore.

 The purpose of this first pass-through is to eliminate inactive addresses and spam traps before you begin your re-engagement email campaign.
 If you are confident in your list-building and hygiene practices, you can probably run your list through validation every six months.

 After you eliminate non-existent and invalid emails from your subscriber list, you’re left with your engaged and lapsed subscribers.

 To separate your engaged subscribers from those you need to reactivate, you’ll have to decide what engagement means for your brand and how long a subscriber should be inactive before they are a candidate for re-engagement.